tock/tock/libraries/tickv/README.md

  * Keys will rarely be deleted
  * Key values will rarely need to be modified

-## ACID characteristics
+## System Guarantees

-TicKV provides some ACID properties.
-For the purpose of ACID a transaction is a key operation, that is finding, adding, invalidating or fully removing (garbage collection) a key.

-Atomicity: TicKV does not provide atomicity.
-If a operation fails mid write then there will be an invalid key/value stored to flash.

-Consistency: Consistency is maintained similar to atomicity.
-All operations can only take the database from a valid state to another valid state.

-Isolation: TicKV only allows a single operation at a time.
-In this way it provides isolation.
-The layer above TicKV is responsible for handling concurrent accesses by deferring operations for example.
+A successful write or erase is durably committed.

+The design does not support concurrency, such that it imposes a total order on all read, write and delete operations.
+Successful individual operations are therefore atomic.
+Applications that require higher-level atomicity (e.g., read/modify/delete/write, multiple writes) need to build this on top of these operations.

+TicKV is not robust to low-level flash failures, power loss, or system crashes.
+However, a failure only affects a single key: a failure to write or delete key K will corrupt at most only K. A value to read will have no effect.

+Under the constraint that underlying flash operations succeed, TicKV provides atomicity.
+If the underlying flash has an error, the system crashes mid-operation, or power is lost mid-operation, an operation may be partially committed.

+If a write fails with only a partial write to flash the entire length of the key will be used in the storage.

-Durability: TicKV ensures durability and once a transaction has completed and been committed to flash it will remain there.
+TicKV ensures durability and once a transaction has completed and been committed to flash it will remain there.
+TicKV also takes measures to apply wear levelling to the flash storage.

 ## Using TicKV